 The Sovereign of the Seas was built as a deliberate attempt to bolster the reputation of the English crown.
-Her name was, in itself, a political statement as England’s King Charles tried to revive the perceived ancient right of the English kings to be recognised as the 'Lords of the seas.'
-Spectacularly recreated by Seacraft Gallery, this museum quality replica exudes every bit of the style and grace of the actual ship herself.
-Contemplate and place this tall ship model on a special position in your office, home or meeting room from which to display her divine beauty.
+Her name was, in itself, a political statement as England’s King Charles tried to revive the perceived ancient right of the English kings to be recognised as the 'Lords of the Seas.'
+This museum quality replica exudes every bit of the style and grace of the actual ship herself.
+Contemplate and place this tall ship model on a special position in your office, home or meeting room from which to display her beauty.

 Highlights about this wooden Sovereign of the Seas ship model: